googlefonts/mekorot/README.md

 # Repository Layout

-This font repository structure is inspired by [Unified Font Repository v0.3](https://github.com/unified-font-repository/Unified-Font-Repository), modified for the Google Fonts workflow.
+This font repository structure is inspired by [Unified Font Repository v0.3](https://github.com/unified-font-repository/Unified-Font-Repository), modified for the [Google Fonts](https://github.com/googlefonts/googlefonts-project-template) workflow.

 # Changelog
+**1 March 2023.
+Version 0.001**
+- Removed all Spectral related source files
+- Started a clean fork of Crimson Pro for Latian coverage

 **12 Jan 2023.
 Version 0.001**
 - Updated repo to the new Google Fonts Project Template